-Bus Safety Week runs from Monday, 21st February 2022 to Sunday, 27th February 2022 to raise awareness for all road users on how to stay safe on and around buses, helping to reduce injuries and fatalities.
+Bus Safety Week generally runs in the last week of February anually to raise awareness for all road users on how to stay safe on and around buses, helping to reduce injuries and fatalities.

 Bus Safety Week raises awareness about how all road users can stay safe on and around buses.

 NSW has the largest bus fleets in Australia and Since launching in 2015, Bus Safety Week has been raising awareness to improve bus safety for all road users.
 The main component of Bus Safety Week is the “Be Bus Aware” campaign.

 - Remain seated at all times throughout the journey.